 MoForte, Inc. was incorporated in June of 2012.
 MoForte’s Founders are experts in the domain of audio digital signal processing (DSP) each contributing inventions and knowledge to the field.
 All three founders were members of Stanford University’s Sondius team that was formed in the early 90s to create intellectual property around audio DSP inventions.
-All three founders were founders of Staccato Systems, a spin out from Stanford that was successfully sold to Analog Devices in 2001.
+MoForte’s founders were also founders of Staccato Systems, a spin-out from Stanford that was successfully sold to Analog Devices in 2001.

 Dr. Julius O. Smith III, Founding Consultant

 teaches a music signal-processing course sequence and supervises related research at the Center for Computer Research in Music and Acoustics (CCRMA).
 He is formally a professor of music and (by courtesy) electrical engineering at Stanford University.
 In 1975, he received his BS/EE degree from Rice University, where he got a solid grounding in the field of digital signal processing and modeling for control.
 In 1983, he received the PhD/EE degree from Stanford University, specializing in techniques for digital filter design and system identification, with application to violin modeling.
 His work history includes the Signal Processing Department at Electromagnetic Systems Laboratories, Inc., working on systems for digital communications, the Adaptive Systems Department at Systems Control Technology, Inc., working on research problems in adaptive filtering and spectral estimation, and NeXT Computer, Inc., where he was responsible for sound, music, and signal processing software for the NeXT computer workstation.
 In addition, he was a founding consultant for Staccato Systems, Inc., and Shazam Entertainment Ltd., where he co-developed the core technology.
 Prof. Smith is a Fellow of the Audio Engineering Society and the Acoustical Society of America.
 He is the author of four online books and numerous research publications in his field.